apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/manage_cluster/create_and_connect_a_mysql_cluster.md

    $ kbcli cluster create mysql-cluster --cluster-definition='apecloud-mysql'
    ```

-   A cluster then is created under the default namespace.
-But if you have specified a namespace when installing KubeBlocks, specify this namespace for your cluster by using `-n` option.
+   A cluster then is created in the default namespace.
+You can specify a namespace for your cluster by using `--namespace` or the abbreviated `-n` option.
 For example,

    ```
+   $ kubectl create namespace demo
-   $ kbcli cluster create mysql-cluster -n kubeblocks --cluster-definition='apecloud-mysql'
+   $ kbcli cluster create -n demo --cluster-definition='apecloud-mysql'
    ```

    If you want to create a cluster with specified parameters, follow the options below.